MS in Clinical Psychopharmacology

 The MS in Clinical Psychopharmacology (MSCP) is a post-doctoral program designed to provide licensed psychologists with training in the use of medication as part of the treatment of psychological disorders.
 Prospective applicants should be licensed psychologists who have earned a doctoral degree in psychology from an accredited program and institution.

 A non-traditional, part-time route is also available for current practitioners.
-If a non-traditional route is desired, students should contact the program training director to determine an appropriate schedule to complete requirements, keeping in mind prerequisite and co-requisites.
+If a non-traditional route is desired, students should contact the program training director to determine an appropriate schedule to complete requirements, keeping in mind prerequisites and co-requisites.

 In the first year of the program, students will complete foundational courses in pharmacology and physical assessment.
 In the second year, students will complete integrated coursework in pharmacology and therapeutic treatment.
 Content in law, ethics, research, writing, and practice management will also be covered.
 Based on the requirements of Idaho state law and APA training recommendations, supervised clinical experiences will be required in both years of the curriculum.